Trailing Drawdown vs End-of-Day Drawdown: The Complete Prop Trader's Guide

 If you trade a funded futures account, the single rule that's most likely to end it isn't the daily loss limit, the consistency rule, or the max-position size.
 It's the drawdown rule.
 And the drawdown rule almost never works the way new prop traders assume it does.

-There are two main flavors: end-of-day drawdown and trailing drawdown.
+There are two main flavors: end-of-day drawdown and intraday trailing drawdown.
 They sound similar.
 They are not similar.
-Confusing the two is how thousands of evaluations get blown every month — and once an account is blown, the fee is gone and you start over.
+Confusing the two is how evaluations get blown — and once an account is blown, the fee is usually gone and you start over.

 - End-of-day drawdown is calculated once per day on your closing balance.

-- Trailing drawdown moves up with your unrealized highs throughout the session and never moves back down until it locks at the initial balance.
+- Intraday trailing drawdown can move up with unrealized highs during the session and never moves back down.

-- Trailing drawdown is the silent killer because most traders only watch their daily P&L, not how close they are to the trailing line.
+- Trailing drawdown is dangerous because most traders only watch daily P&L, not how close they are to the rule line.

 End-of-day drawdown: the simple one